Car hire in Dubrovnik Airport

 - Wi-fi: 15 min free Wi-fi

-Drive beyond Dubrovnik Airport
+Drive your rental car around Dubrovnik Airport

 There is so much to see in the city of Dubrovnik (its city walls in the city centre) and its surroundings once you’ve hired a car.
 To drive your car from the airport to Dubrovnik, turn right at the airport exit and take the main motorway and just follow the signs when approaching the city (it takes about 25 minutes to get there).